bparanj/hivegrid.dev/README.md

 6. Your Custom Hook
 7. Capistrano Deploy

-Your custom hooks can be cloud-init, code written using Ruby, Python, Java or any other SDK for AWS.
+Your custom hooks can be cloud-init script, ansible playbook, code written using Ruby, Python, Java or any other SDK for AWS.

 ## Getting Started Guide